David Johnson Player Prop Bets for NFL Week 9 | Houston vs. Miami 11/7/2021

 - Note: Johnson's stats vs. Dolphins date back to 2016.

-- The Dolphins give up 115.8 yards per game on the ground, the NFL's 18th-ranked rush defense.
+- Conceding 115.8 rushing yards per game, the Dolphins have the 18th-ranked run defense in the league.

-- Johnson and the Texans will face off against the NFL's 24th-ranked defense in terms of rushing touchdowns allowed (nine).
+- This season the Dolphins are ranked 24th in the NFL in rushing touchdowns conceded (nine).

 Recent Performances

-- In last week's matchup with the Rams, Johnson racked up four yards on two carries.
+- In last week's matchup with the Rams, Johnson rushed for four yards on two carries.

 - Over his last three outings, Johnson has rushed for 36 yards (12.0 per game) on 11 carries.